Shaoshuai2019/shaoshuai.github.io/_pages/about.md

 ### <font face="Times New Roman">Publications in 2025</font>
+   * S. Chu, M. Herty and E. F. Toro, [High-Order Flux Splitting Schemes for the Euler Equations of Gas Dynamics](./files/Chu_Herty_Toro.pdf), To appear in Computers & Fluids.

    * S. Chu, A. Kurganov and R. Xin, [New More Efficient A-WENO Schemes](./files/Chu-Kurganov-Xin-New.pdf), Journal of Scientific Computing, 104 (2025).